-Certain devices protect your system from the effects of problems such as power surges and power failures
+Certain devices protect your system from the effects of problems such as power surges and power failures.

-- 1 PDU Uses circuit breakers to ensure that the AC current load does not exceed the PDU's rating. - 1 Surge protector Prevents voltage spikes, such as those that may occur during an electrical storm, from entering the system through the electrical outlet.
-Surge protectors do not provide protection from brownouts, which occur when the voltage drops more than 20 percent below the normal AC line voltage level. - 1 Line conditioner Maintains a system's AC power source voltage at a moderately constant level and provides protection from brownouts, but does not protect against a complete power loss. - UPS Uses battery power to keep the system running when AC power is unavailable.
-The battery is charged by AC power while it is available so that after AC power is lost, the battery can provide power to the system for a limited amount of time-from 15 minutes to approximately an hour.
-A UPS that provides only 5 minutes of battery power allows you to shut down the system.
+- 1 PDU Uses circuit breakers to ensure that the AC current load does not exceed the PDU's rating. - Surge protector Prevents voltage spikes, such as those that may occur during an electrical storm, from entering the system through the electrical outlet.
+They do not protect against brownouts, which occur when the voltage drops more than 20 percent below the normal AC line voltage level. - 1 Line conditioner Maintains a system's AC power source voltage at a moderately constant level and provides protection from brownouts, but does not protect against a complete power loss. - 1 UPS Uses battery power to keep the system running when AC power is unavailable.
+The battery is charged by AC power while it is available so that after AC power is lost, the battery can provide power to the system for a limited amount of time-from 5 minutes to approximately an hour.
+A UPS that provides only 5 minutes of battery power allows you to save your files and to shut down the system.
 Use surge protectors and PDUs with all universal power supplies, and ensure that the UPS is UL-safety approved.